 Q: Are you subtle or overpowering?

-A: I am never deliberately rude and I am well versed in the way most Registrars, Vicars or Clergy, venue wedding coordinators and catering suppliers will run their ceremonies and events.
+A: I am never deliberately rude and I am well versed in the way most registrars, vicars or venue wedding coordinators and catering suppliers will run their ceremonies and events.
 I will work exceptionally hard to get some great results even during each ceremony, but will try and be as unobtrusive as I can.
-This means rarely moving around during the ceremony and at a church I will typically stand a long way away from the marriage and use a long lens, with camera rested on a mono pod (where permitted - occasionally, NO photography at all is allowed during the ceremony).
+This means rarely moving around during the ceremony and at a church I will typically stand a long way away from the marriage and use a long lens, with camera rested on a mono pod (where permitted - occasionally, no photography at all is allowed during the ceremony).
 I never use flash during the natural flow of the ceremony and this always applies during a church service.
 During group photos I always ask each couple to nominate a helper to 'shout' group names out and try and keep my own 'shouting' to a minimum.

 Q: We went to a wedding recently and the photographer took over the day and was very loud and took hours doing group photos and romantic photos with the couple – Will you?

 A: Hopefully, you can see from my portfolios that I don't particularly thrive on mountains of posed group shots and classical poses & that people tend to look relaxed and natural.
 It's always a balancing act as I know most people will want a certain style and number of key of photos.
 Many of the guests won't have a nice photo portrait on their wish list though and will be much more interested in socialising and enjoying themselves.
 Some of what I do is discrete and candid, but some is posed and choreographed.
 The secret is to keep those times to a minimum and so this is something I always try to plan and discuss fully with each couple.